Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Results

-We employed the profile likelihood method to statistically analyze our results, focusing specifically on the distributions of $\text{cos}(\theta_{CS})$.
+We employed the profile likelihood method to statistically analyze our results, focusing specifically on the distributions of $\text{cos}\theta_{CS}$.
 To establish exclusion limits on the product of signal cross sections and the branching fraction Br($Z^{\prime}$ $\rightarrow \mu\mu$) at a 95\% confidence level, we utilized the modified frequentist CLs construction \cite{R58, R59}, which relies on the asymptotic approximation \cite{R2}.
+A likelihood ratio is used as the test statistic, and systematic uncertainties are treated as nuisance parameters.

 Figure \ref{figure:fig7} presents the anticipated 95\% upper limit on the product of the cross-section and the branching ratio for the LV scenario, specifically focusing on the muonic decay of the Z$^{\prime}$.
 This analysis is based on coupling constant values of $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{DM} = 1.0$, derived from an integrated luminosity of 4 ab$^{-1}$ at a center-of-mass energy of $\sqrt{s} = 500$ GeV.
-The limits are depicted by distinct colored solid lines corresponding to various dark matter mass values of \(M_{\chi_{1}}\), including 1, 125, 130, 140, 150, 160, and 178 GeV.
+The limits are depicted by distinct colored solid lines corresponding to various dark matter mass values of \(M_{\chi_{1}}\), including 1, 145, 170, 190, 200, and 204 GeV.
 In contrast, Figure \ref{figure:fig8} shows the limits on the product of cross-sections and branching ratios for the muonic decay channel of the Z$^{\prime}$ boson, plotted as a function of both the mediator's mass ($M_{Z^{\prime}}$) and the mass of the dark matter particle ($M_{\chi_{1}}$).
 The area bounded by the contour indicates the regions that are excluded at the 95\% confidence level for the benchmark scenario with $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{DM} = 1.0$.